Q.How does ADHD coaching work?

 Three 50min sessions each month at a fixed time and day

-Coaching is by phone/voice skype/whatsapp, we can think, focus and take notes
+Coaching is by phone/voice skype/voice whatsapp, we can think, focus and take notes

 Payment is monthly, in advance, by credit/debit card through PayPal.